Laws and Regulations.

-In Ghana, petroleum activities shall be conducted only in an open area under a licence or petroleum agreement and in accordance with applicable laws.
-An open area simple refers to an area of possible petroleum accumulation within the jurisdiction of Ghana and those areas shall be on a reference map prepared by the Minister in consultation with the Commission.
+In Ghana, petroleum activities shall be conducted only in an open area under a license or petroleum agreement and in accordance with applicable laws.
+An open area simply refers to an area of possible petroleum accumulation within the jurisdiction of Ghana, and those areas shall be on a reference map prepared by the Minister in consultation with the Commission.
 The open area shall be divided into numbered areas, each of which shall be described as a block

-Under L.I 2204 an indigenous Ghanaian company shall be afforded first preference in the grant of petroleum agreement or a licence with respect to the undertaking of petroleum exploration and production in an area delineated on the reference map.
+Under L.I 2204, an indigenous Ghanaian company shall be afforded first preference in the grant of a petroleum agreement or a license concerning the undertaking of petroleum exploration and production in an area delineated on the reference map.

 An indigenous Ghanaian company is a company incorporated under the 1963 Companies Act, 1963 (Act 179) that has at least 51% of its equity owned by a citizen of Ghana and also has Ghanaian citizens holding at least 80% executive and senior management positions and 100% of non-managerial and other positions.

 Participation of Non-indigenous Ghanaian Company in Petroleum Activities